ScriptTiger/MAC-Address-Lookup/README.md

 # MAC-Address-Lookup
 Tired of paying a subscription service to access an API to resolve MAC address data?
-Just resolving locally and maintaining your own database for free with this repo sounds like a better plan!
+Just resolving locally and maintaining your own database with this project is faster, cheaper (FREE!), and more secure.

 Just right-click any of the below links to download them to your computer.
 If you follow the link, it will just take you to a text file to view it in your browser.